darktable-org/dtorg/content/blog/2024-12-21-how-do-i-...-in-dt-5.0/index.md

 Note that changing settings while displaying a history position other than the topmost (last) one will **discard** any changes above that point and add your change to the displayed edit.

+Note: The Ctrl-Z undo history is cleared when switching betweeen views (lighttable/darkroom/map/etc).

 {{< /details >}}